stonehearth/startermod_basic/README.md

 # startermod_basic
 A most basic starter mod to get you going!

 Instructions for use: Download the mod.
 Unzip to your stonehearth mods directory, as a peer to stonehearth.smod and radiant.smod.
+Make sure the folder is named startermod_basic, not startermod_basic-master.

+Inside the startermod_basic folder, you should see a manifest.json file, and 2 folders, one called entities and one called recipes.

 The mod adds two new objects to the world, and a new recipe to the carpenter, so that you can see at least one of the objects in the world.